rayfieldsquare/streaming-qoe-analytics/README.md

 - **resolution**: Final video resolution (4K, 1080p, 720p, 480p)

-# Used Tools
-- Explain which tools we use and why
-- How do they work (don't go too deep into details, but add links)
-- Why did we choose them
-- How did we set them up

 # Pipelines
 **Pipeline** = A series of automated steps that data flows through, like water through pipes.